FAQ

 What kinds of tokens can be used in a Pool?

-GYSR supports any ERC-20 token as a staking or reward token.
+GYSR supports any standard ERC-20 token as a staking or reward token.
 This includes rebasing tokens, interest bearing, and transfer fee tokens.

 Are Pools configurable?